Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Electromagnetic scattering from a ribbon

-The integro-differential problem introduced so far can be solved analytically in the limit $w \rightarrow 0 $, denoted as thin wire approximation (TWA).
-Specifically, the non-retarded Green function $g_S$ of Eq. \ref{eq:StaticGreen} has a singularity of logarithmic type at $\zeta = 0$.
+The integro-differential problem introduced so far can be solved analytically in the limit $l/w \rightarrow 0 $, e.g. \cite{Franceschetti}.
+Specifically, the static Green function $g_S$ of Eq. (\ref{eq:StaticGreen}) has a singularity of logarithmic type at $\zeta = 0$ which prevails over the dynamic contribution of $g_D$.
 When $w \rightarrow 0 $ the function $g_S$ behaves as a Dirac delta function with amplitude (ribbon slenderness)

 and it turns out that

 where